Skip to main content

 Three technical options for the immutable copy:

-1. LTO tape in weekly rotation stored in a fireproof offsite vault.
-Battle-tested, inexpensive long-term (LTO-9 = 18 TB native, ~$150/cartridge), but slow to restore.
+1. LTO tape in weekly rotation, stored in a fireproof offsite vault.
+It's proven and cheap over the long run (LTO-9 = 18 TB native, ~$150/cartridge), but slow to restore.

 2. Cloud with object lock (S3 Object Lock in compliance mode, Azure Blob immutability policy, Wasabi Object Lock, Backblaze B2).
-The lock prevents any deletion — even by an attacker with stolen cloud credentials — for the defined duration (typically 30 to 90 days).
+The lock blocks any deletion for a set time (usually 30 to 90 days).
+It holds even against an attacker with stolen cloud credentials.

-3. NAS with WORM snapshots: Synology Hyper Backup with immutable retention, QNAP HBS 3 with locked SnapSync.
-Practical but stays on-site, so vulnerable to physical disaster.
+3. NAS with WORM snapshots: Synology Hyper Backup with locked retention, QNAP HBS 3 with locked SnapSync.
+Handy, but it stays on-site, so a physical disaster can still hit it.

-For the primary backup of Windows endpoints and servers, EaseUS Todo Backup Business natively handles AES-256 encryption, retention rotation, post-backup CRC verification, and multi-destination copy (NAS + cloud + rotating USB).
+For the primary backup of Windows endpoints and servers, EaseUS Todo Backup Business handles AES-256 encryption out of the box.
+It also handles retention rotation, post-backup CRC checks, and copies to many targets at once (NAS + cloud + rotating USB).

 EaseUS Todo Backup Business for SMBs